Effective Date: December 21, 2021

 We collect information in two ways:

 - Information you give us.

-For example, many of our services require you to sign up for an Everyware Account.
-When you do, we’ll ask for personal information, like your name, email address, telephone number or credit card.
-If you want to take full advantage of the sharing features we offer, we might also ask you to create a publicly visible Everyware Profile, which may include your name and photo.
+Many of our services require you to sign up for an Everyware Account.
+When you do, we’ll ask for personal identifiable information (PII), like your name, email address, telephone number or credit card.
+If you want to take full advantage of the sharing features, we offer, we might also ask you to create a publicly visible Everyware Profile, which may include your name and photo.

 - Information we get from your use of our services.